fbraem/kwai-api/src/kwai/Modules/Users/README.md

 Login user
 ----------
-[X] A user must be able to login.
+:heavy_check_mark: A user must be able to login.

 Automatic Reactivate
 --------------------
-[X] A user gets an accesstoken, it must be possible to renew this using a refreshtoken.
+:heavy_check_mark: A user gets an accesstoken, it must be possible to renew this using a refreshtoken.

 Change password